ebi-gene-expression-group/atlas-anndata/README.md

 cluster_memberships	clusters_for_bundle.txt
 ```

-## Producing an analysis bundle from arbitrary annData files
+## Protocol: producing an analysis bundle from arbitrary annData files

 ### 0. Install this package